Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 **Eco Command Channel**
 The Eco chat channel to use for commands that outputs public messages, excluding the initial # character.

+**Max Tracked Trades Per User**
+The maximum amount of tracked trades allowed for each user.
+Note that lowering this whill not remove any existing tracked trades.

 **Invite Message**
 The message to use for the /DiscordInvite command.
 The invite link is fetched from the Network configuration (the _Discord Address_ field) and will replace the [LINK] token.
 The message needs to include at least one [LINK] token in order to function and the _Network_ configuration needs to have the _Discord Address_ field filled out.